Chef Peter Chang settles down with Richmond-area restaurant

-Astrid Riecken/For The Washington Post - Chef Peter Chang has opened his second restaurant in Virginia named Peter Chang Cafe.
+Chef Peter Chang has opened his second restaurant in Virginia named Peter Chang Cafe.
 The restaurant is located in Glen Allen, near Richmond.
+(Astrid Riecken/For The Washington Post)

-GLEN ALLEN, Va. — Peter Chang, the peripatetic chef who once served presidents at the Chinese Embassy and whose disciples follow him like gastronomic Deadheads high on Sichuan peppercorns, may have finally found a home within sniffing distance of the Beltway.
+— Peter Chang, the peripatetic chef who once served presidents at the Chinese Embassy and whose disciples follow him like gastronomic Deadheads high on Sichuan peppercorns, may have finally found a home within sniffing distance of the Beltway.

 On Monday, the chef and his business partner, Gen Lee, opened Peter Chang Cafe in Glen Allen, Va., where the two men have grand plans not only to keep Chang rooted but to spread his knowledge of genuine, flame-throwing Sichuan cooking.
 They’re talking about using their new Virginia home as a hub for a chain of franchised restaurants with cooks trained by the master himself.